Teyras/MT/text/chapters/410_containers_analysis.md

 fashion since the problem of assignment evaluation is so similar to that of continuous integration.

+TODO mention the paper about evaluation in Docker

 ### Secure Execution

 Public continuous integration servers run thousands of builds on completely